arXiv/arxiv-submission-core/_sources/architecture.rst.txt

 Submission & moderation subsystem architecture
 **********************************************

+.. contents:: :depth: 3

 Overview
 ========
 The submission and moderation subsystem provides:

-- Accession of submission of publication content and metadata via multiple interfaces, including interfaces provided by trusted third-party platforms;
+- Accession of submission of e-print content and metadata via multiple interfaces, including interfaces provided by trusted third-party platforms;
 - Quality assurance tools and workflows to screen submissions (moderation);
 - An extensible system for automating parts of the moderation process;